A few years ago, my church was visited by a guest pastor who introduced me to the phrase ‘theory of intelligent design.’ I was excited.

 This is disappointing, but in hindsight shouldn’t be surprising: if there were data to support our religious beliefs, we wouldn’t need faith.

 Let me get this straight, Baldy.
-The elusiveness of tangible evidence of the existence of God according to your mind, if anything, makes your heart believe in Him all the more.
+The elusiveness of empirical evidence of the existence of God according to your mind, if anything, makes your heart believe in Him all the more.
 Hmm.
 Rationalize much?
-And yet…

 At any rate, Intelligent Design might not be good science, but for my money, it’s great theology.